Troubleshooting Jira issue integration

 The Jira issue list does not load if the project key contains a reserved JQL word.
 For more information, see issue 426176.
 Your Jira project key must not have restricted words and characters.

-When you try to view the Jira issue list in GitLab, you might get this message:
+When you try to view the Jira issue list in GitLab, you might see one of the following errors.

 To verify the Jira user has this permission, do one of the following: